TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Background and Motivation

 The very idea of serverless is fragmenting applications into smaller, independent tasks that can be dispatched to whichever node has available CPU resources, thereby enhancing resource utilization.
 However, the pursuit of this optimal elasticity often encounters two predominant barriers: \begin{enumerate} \item A target node may sometimes lack sufficient memory, preventing task dispatch, due to the tight coupling between computational and memory resources. \item Additional overheads introduced by this fragmentation, such as cold starts and memory duplication. \end{enumerate} The adoption of disaggregated memory has emerged as a viable solution to the first issue, with studies like Fastswap~\cite{amaro_can_2020} and Pond~\cite{li_pond_2023} exploring its benefits.
 Our research pivots towards harnessing CXL/RDMA-based shared memory pool to tackle the second barrier.

 Referring to the ``Cold Start'' bar in Figure~\ref{fig:serverless-breakdown}, we identify two significant costs: \begin{enumerate} \item The preparation of an isolated sandbox, including tasks like creating the rootfs. \item The cost involved in bootstrapping the function’s processes, such as launching interpreters and importing libraries. \end{enumerate} These ancillary overheads overshadow the proportion of the function's actual productive execution time, given that many studies report that most serverless functions execute in less than one second~\cite{shahrad_serverless_nodate,joosen_how_2023}.
-Besides, the same cold start problem exists in agents, especially for ones with short end-to-end latency like Blackjack in Table \ref{tab:agent-chara}.
+Besides, the same cold start problem exists in LLM agent appliactions, especially for ones with short end-to-end latency, e.g., Blackjack in Table \ref{tab:agent-chara}.

-In addition, due to the auto scaling in serverless, there will be many instances of functions, even across different nodes.
-They may have similar memory contents, including runtime (e.g., python interpreter), library and memory buffers.
-As mentioned in \S\ref{sec:serverless-agent-limitation}, there will be duplication even within the same instance.
-These memory redundancies have led to low memory efficiency, which hinders the deployment density for cloud provides and increases the application cost for users.